Aaron-Pazdera/ML-ImageHash/README.md

 # ML-ImageHash
-A keras implementation of a convolutional autoencoder based perceptual image hashing algorithm for near-duplicate detection and fast lookup
+A PyTorch implementation of a machine learning perceptual image hash algorithm for near-duplicate detection and fast content-based image retrieval.

-## No readme, explanation in AutoencoderNotebook.ipynb
+## No readme, explanation in ML-ImageHash.ipynb